 Named after the Indonesian word for “tiger,” the Porsche Macan is the German automaker’s second SUV.
 Following in the footsteps of the Cayenne, which has become its bestselling model, this animal will likely do as well as its spicy cousin.

-As its fierce name suggests, the Macan is both swift and powerful, and thanks to Porsche’s advanced all-wheel drive technology, ready to rough it in the wilderness.
-The 3.0-liter twin-turbocharged V6 of the Macan S is athletic yet efficient, shooting the SUV from 0-60 in 5.2 seconds.
-An even bigger 3.6-liter V6 and is available, and a diesel version goes on sale in early 2015.
+As its name suggests, the Macan is both swift and powerful, and thanks to Porsche’s advanced all-wheel drive technology, ready to rough it on dirt roads as well.
+The 3.0-liter twin-turbocharged V6 of the Macan S we tested is athletic yet efficient, shooting the SUV from 0-60 in 5.2 seconds.
+An even bigger 3.6-liter twin-turbo V6 is available, and a diesel version goes on sale in early 2015.

-Initially offered in two trims, “S,” and “Turbo,” all Macans will come standard with Porsche’s 7-speed PDK dual clutch transmission and, of course, all-wheel-drive.
-Dynamic options include a height-adjusting air suspension, PASM (Porsche Active Suspension Management) and the Sport Chrono package, which includes a real-time performance display and a Sport Plus button that firms up the suspension, quickens the electromechanical steering and optimizes the torque vectoring for hard launches.
+All Macans come standard with Porsche’s 7-speed PDK dual clutch transmission and, of course, all-wheel-drive.
+Options on our test Macan S included PASM (Porsche Active Suspension Management) and the Sport Chrono package, which gave us a real-time performance display and a Sport Plus button that firms up the suspension, quickens the electromechanical steering and optimizes the torque vectoring for hard launches.
 Pressing the Sport Plus button on the Macan’s spaceship-styled center console also changes the transmissions shift points, placing them close to redline even at part-throttle.